DiegoRibeiro/d_sprite_dump_1200/README.rst

 Tibia sprite dump 12
 ========================

-Python project to uncompress tibia assets from client version 12
+Python project to uncompress tibia assets from client version 12, could work on other versions.

-Installing dependencies

-make init

-running
+How to run:
+########
+1. clone the project
+2. open a terminal inside the folder d-sprite-dump-12

-python .\\main.py 'C:\\path\\to\\assets'
+3. python .\\main.py 'C:\\path\\to\\assets'

-i have only tested under windows 10
+4. the assets will be created inside the output folder

+note: for linux you have to fix the \\ to / inside the script, i haven't test this on a linux distro.
+This will be improved over time.
 ---------------